MacOS Sierra: Auto Unlock and Universal Clipboard

 Building upon Continuity, an "umbrella term [for] features that facilitate the communication between [Apple devices]" using Bluetooth and Wi-Fi, Sierra adds two features.
 With Auto Unlock, the user can unlock their user account by holding a paired Apple Watch close to the device.
 Time of flight is used to prevent relay attacks.
 Auto Unlock requires a Mac that was introduced in 2013 or later.
 With Universal Clipboard, the user can share the clipboard for cut, copy and paste between macOS Sierra and iOS 10 devices, including text and rich content, such as pictures or videos.

 Tabs and Picture-in-Picture

 Applications that support multiple windows can support multiple tabs within a single window, allowing the user to keep windows organized similarly to Safari.
 With Picture-in-Picture, videos can be played in a window that follows the user across the system.

 Apple File System

 Apple released a preview of a new file system in Sierra, called Apple File System (APFS), to overcome the limitations of HFS Plus.
-It is intended for solid-state drives and flash memory and will adopt several features found in modern file systems, such as snapshots and cloning, as well as native support for features that Apple already provides in HFS Plus through supplementary software, such as file-system encryption and TRIM support.
+APFS is intended for solid-state drives and flash memory and adopts several features found in modern file systems, such as snapshots and cloning, as well as native support for features that Apple already provides in HFS Plus through supplementary software, such as file-system encryption and TRIM support.
 The file system was released in macOS High Sierra.